How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 Step 3: Look at Page Queries, Impressions & their Positions

 Now look at the keywords (Queries).
-You may find that some of them are far off from the parent topic and so aren’t included in your main content/post.
+You may find that some of them are far off from the parent topic and aren’t included in your main content/post.
 Take these queries and decide if you can spin up other articles on these queries.

 adding new topics to content cluster improves traffic of the cluster